ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Further Details of Method

-\paragraph{\textbf{Total loss.}} Our HourglassNeRF is trained to maximize the log-likelihood of the target pixel $\mathbf{c}_\text{GT}$ for both sets of original input rays $\mathcal{R}$ and our proposed hourglasses $\tilde{\mathcal{R}}$, as well as to minimize the mean squared errors (MSE) between the ground-truth and estimated pixel values.
+\paragraph{\textbf{Total loss.}} Our ARC-NeRF is trained to maximize the log-likelihood of the target pixel $\mathbf{c}_\text{GT}$ for both sets of original input rays $\mathcal{R}$ and our proposed Area Rays $\tilde{\mathcal{R}}$, as well as to minimize the mean squared errors (MSE) between the ground-truth and estimated pixel values.
 Except our proposed $\mathcal{L}_\text{lum.}$, we use the same training losses as those of FlipNeRF.
-Note that we use $\mathcal{L}_\text{MSE}$ only for $\mathcal{R}$ and exploit a batch of hourglasses instead of flipped reflection rays, which are used in FlipNeRF.
+Note that we use $\mathcal{L}_\text{MSE}$ only for $\mathcal{R}$ and exploit a batch of Area Rays instead of flipped reflection rays.
 Summing up, the total loss over a batch is calculated as follows:

-$\eta$'s and $\tilde{\eta}$'s represent the loss balancing weights for the original input rays and additional hourglasses, respectively.
+$\eta$'s and $\tilde{\eta}$'s represent the loss balancing weights for the original input rays and additional Area Rays, respectively.